 Upon my return to the US, I became the temporary Project Coordinator for a geospatial project at the American Association for the Advancement of Science (AAAS).
 The project investigated ways to provide evidence of human rights violations using satellite imagery.
 I then worked on a roving team through the Student Conservation Association (SCA) to complete land conservation projects on BLM lands in Northern California.

-I am so grateful to have had the Fellowships Office, Hauenstein Center, Honors Office, and IR professors readily willing to support me in my pursuit of these opportunities; I would not be where I am today without them.
-There are hundreds of opportunities such as these available, including to undergraduates, and I wholeheartedly encourage other GV students to consider this when deciding their next step!
+I have recently taken a position using my geo-spatial skills with the federal government in Washington, DC I am so grateful to have had the Fellowships Office, Hauenstein Center, Honors Office, and IR professors readily willing to support me in my pursuit of these opportunities; I would not be where I am today without them.

 Share this spotlight